corda/corda-docs-portal/content/en/platform/corda/1.4/cenm/deployment-kubernetes.md

 ### Display logs

-Each CENM service has dedicated sidecar to displays live logs from `log/` folder.
+Each CENM service has a dedicated sidecar to display live logs from `log/` directory.

 To display logs use the following command: